antoniobelmar/CV/README.md

 ## Bio

 I am a full-stack developer who trained at Makers Academy and graduated in January 2018.
 I have done projects primarily in Javascript and Ruby using Node.js, React and Rails.
 I am naturally curious and love the idea of creating usable products.
+I am really into games (logic, boardgames, videogames) and coding has been the first time in my life that I feel like I can apply those skills in a professional context which is amazing!
 In my past life, I graduated with a MSc International Management from the Rotterdam School of Management in the Netherlands and have worked as an Investment Banking Analyst, Operations Manager at a start-up and as Growth Marketing Manager.
 I am currently looking for a full-stack developer role in London where I can keep perfecting my software crafting skills.

 ## Skills